 Young Lawyers Committee, Negligence Section (Co-Chair)

-Kyle is actively involved in Angels’ Place, a Michigan-based non-profit charity that provides people-centered services including homes and professional support for adults with developmental disabilities.
+Kyle serves on the Board of Directors of Angels’ Place, a Michigan-based non-profit organization that provides lifelong care and people-centered services, including homes and professional support, for adults with developmental disabilities.

 Up & Coming Lawyer, Michigan Lawyers Weekly (2019)